Jack Hanna diagnosed with dementia thought to be Alzheimer's, family says

 "His condition has progressed much faster in the last few months than any of us could have anticipated," the letter read.
 "Sadly, Dad is no longer able to participate in public life as he used to, where people all over the world watched, learned and laughed alongside him."

+Hanna, who always wore khakis on every television appearance and in photos, hosted the popular syndicated TV show "Jack Hanna's Animal Adventures" from 1993 to 2008.
+He also hosted "Jack Hanna's Into the Wild," which started in 2007, and "Jack Hanna's Wild Countdown" until last year.

 According to his website, he first appeared on "Good Morning America" in 1983 following the birth of baby twin gorillas at the Columbus Zoo.
-Over the 30 years that followed, he became a regular guest and wildlife correspondent.
+Over the nearly 40 years that followed, he became a regular guest and wildlife correspondent.

+He became a mainstay on the set of "GMA" not only because he brought animals, but it was how he interacted with them, with such grace and respect, that endeared him to so many.

+He retired last year from the zoo, where he first showed up with wife and three little girls back in 1978.

 "While Dad's health has deteriorated quickly, we can assure you that his great sense of humor continues to shine through," his family wrote.
 "And yes - he still wears his khakis at home."